Aaron-Junker/windows-uwp.de-de/hub/apps/desktop/modernize/desktop-to-uwp-extensions.md

 <a id="make-file-properties" />

-### <a name="make-file-properties-available-to-search-index-property-dialogs-and-the-details-pane"></a>Stellen Sie den Bereichen Suchen, Index, Eigenschaftendialogfelder und Details Dateieigenschaften zur Verfügung.
+### <a name="make-file-properties-available-to-search-index-property-dialogs-and-the-details-pane"></a>Bereitstellen von Dateieigenschaften für Suche, Index, Eigenschaftendialogfelder und Detailbereich

 #### <a name="xml-namespace"></a>XML-Namespace